stefanv/blog/content/2016-09-14-tensorflow-gcc6-1.md

+---
-Title: Compile TensorFlow from source with gcc6.1
+title: Compile TensorFlow from source with gcc6.1
-Tags: tensorflow, python
+tags: ['tensorflow', 'python']
-Status: published
+status: published
-Summary: Where we build TensorFlow from scratch.
+summary: Where we build TensorFlow from scratch.
+---

 Due to two bugs in gcc 6.1
 [affecting the re2 library](https://github.com/google/re2/issues/102)